ThibaultJanBeyer/cheatsheets/theory/identifying-security-vulnerabilities.md

 ### STRIDE

-A tool used to brainstorm potential threads
+A tool used to brainstorm potential threats

 - S – Spoofing (pretending to be someone else) (i.e. unauthorized users have to login and access level is in token)
 - T – Tampering (modify system data) (i.e. encryption can prevent tampering between data flow, also need encryption at rest (when saved))